 If you are a working parent, you likely had a little anxiety yourself when you had to leave your little one with their care provider for the first time.
-We've all been there!
-The first few times can be unsettling but if you have done your research and found a great provider, rest assured - they are in good hands.
-Check out our latest post on helpful tips to choosing a great care provider.
+We’ve all been there!
+The first few times can be unsettling but if you have done your research and found a great provider, rest assured – they are in good hands.
+Check out our latest post on helpful tips for choosing a great care provider.
 This article on transitioning back to work after maternity leave might also be a helpful one if you are feeling anxiety about that!

 I still remember the first time I dropped my son off at daycare.
 I remember just standing there holding him and not quite sure what to do.
 The daycare staff was so nice.
 They offered to take him from me so I could head off to work.
 I passed him over and just kind of stood there.
 I didn’t know how I was going to bring myself to leave him!
 I cried the whole way to work and multiple times in the lactation room that day.
 I checked on him during my lunch hour and he was doing great and enjoying his new friends.

 You may have noticed that your baby does just fine when they are held by others or when you leave the room.
 I always pictured the first daycare drop off to be this horrible mess of tears and crying but it wasn’t.
 My son was just 3 months old when he first started daycare.
 He did just fine and I was the teary-eyed mess!
 It wasn’t until he reached about the 8 to 9 month age range where he really started experiencing separation anxiety, especially with me.

 It was strange because it almost happens overnight.
 All of a sudden it seemed like my husband and I were the only ones that could hold him.
 He started acting strange and shy when family would come over and visit.
 They would try to hold him and he would just stare and start to fuss.
 We found it odd because they had held him before with no problem.
 Then we noticed that daycare drop offs started to become difficult.
 Our son did not want to be put down on the floor to play and when we would leave him to go to work, he would cry.
 No fun!